apollographql/apollo-rs/CONTRIBUTING.md

 disagreements are in good faith and everyone is working towards a common goal.

 ## Bad actors
-All contributors to tacitly agree to abide by both the letter and spirit of the [Code of Conduct].
+All contributors tacitly agree to abide by both the letter and spirit of the [Code of Conduct].
 Failure, or unwillingness, to do so will result in contributions being respectfully declined.